alexkd35/SCM-Analysis/README.md

 - How efficient is our inventory based on turnover rates?
 - Can we predict shipping costs using basic order features?
 - Are there product segments with shared supply chain patterns?

-## Dataset

-- Based on a supply chain dataset with 100+ original records
-- Augmented to 400+ realistic records using synthetic data generation
-- Additional data was created via ChatGPT with matching structure and value distributions to extend the dataset while preserving realistic patterns
-- This was necessary because the original dataset was too small to support reliable modeling and segmentation
-- All cleaning steps, missing value patterns, and data inconsistencies were preserved in the extended data to maintain consistency

 ## Tech Stack